 The key to our ongoing success has always been the people leading the program.
 THBA Director Brian Justine, MS ED, and his staff clear the PBSO's background screening in advance of annual THBA summer camps.
 In addition, Justine is certified in First Aid/CPR by the American Red Cross.
 The majority of the THBA staff are individuals are well known local players and coaches who are former THBA students themselves.
 Therefore, Justine has been able to vet his staff and narrow the pool of candidates to individuals who best align with the THBA mission of building relationships through baseball.
 New for 2019, all THBA instructors will be certified in First Aid and CPR.

-Every participant is required to bring their own glove and hat.
-Picky eaters should also pack their lunch each day.
+Every participant is required to bring their own lunch, bat, hat and glove.
 It is recommended that each participant brings $3-5 per day for a refreshment/snack at the concession stand.
 Sunscreen and a water bottles are strongly recommended.
 Baseball pants and cleats are optional and many of our students do dress in this attire.
 Shorts, lightweight t-shirt and athletic shoes are recommended.

 A popular and important question.
 Since 2000, we've run hundreds of summer baseball camps here in sunny south Florida.
 Through those experiences, we've learned simple best practices to keep our students refreshed and safe in the summer warmth.
 We start by meeting in the shade each morning and stressing the importance of staying hydrated.
 Next, we take a 10 minute water and shade break every hour from 9am-11:30am.
-Then, at 11:30, we take a 30 minute AC break inside the suites at Roger Dean where we recap the lessons learned from the morning.
-From 12-12:45, we eat lunch and rehydrate in the Cassidy Cool Zone.
+From 12-12:45, we eat lunch and rehydrate in the shaded picnic area at Lake Catherine.
 Following our cool down period and lunch, we resume the afternoon program from 1-3, again, taking water and shade breaks every hour.
 Our balanced and sensible approach has helped us keep thousands of young players fresh and energized playing the game they love on beautiful, sunny summer days in south Florida!

 We realize not everyone is able to afford to send their child to programs like ours.
 Since 2001, we have quietly worked behind the scenes with local families in need to grant their child an opportunity to attend a week of camp.
 If you or someone you know is in need of financial assistance, please complete the short form below to start the application process.
 Applicants will be asked to provide two years of personal income tax returns, their child's most recent report card and behavior report, full disclosure of any medical/learning needs, and a short essay expressing their need for assistance.
 Aid is available on a first come, first serve basis and is completely at the discretion of the THBA administration and BOD.